TarikSeyceri/Connect4.java/README.md

 # Connect4.java
 (Connect4 or 4Win) This project is a game developed in three versions, C, C++ &amp; Java SE, older to newer respect

-This version is written in Java SE Programing Language (With GUI) in 2013,
+This version is written with Java SE Programming Language (With GUI) in 2013,

 it was for my fourth semester project in uni